Interview Prep · by talent · Table Tennis

 - Template

 - "My P5 club coach made me serve 100 short backspins every session before any rally drill.
 I hated it at first because I wanted to play games.
 Now my short-backspin serve is the most consistent part of my game.
-He taught me that the boring repetition is where the matches are actually won."
+He taught me that boring repetition is where matches are actually won."

 Schools that offer this talent via DSA